Sternberger Artists Center

-The current studio tenants include recipients of prestigious fellowships by the National Endowment for the Arts and the North Carolina Arts Council, visual artists working on important commissions, an emerging leader of the City’s mural scene, nationally recognized novelists, and faculty members of UNCG and NC A&T.
+The current studio tenants include recipients of prestigious fellowships by the National Endowment for the Arts and the North Carolina Arts Council, visual artists working on important commissions, nationally recognized novelists, and faculty members of UNCG and NC A&T.

 The Center is also an active member of the Dunleath and East Greensboro neighborhoods, hosting community events, fundraisers for local schools and nonprofits, and musicians for the popular Dunleath Porchfest every June.

 ArtsGreensboro owns and operates the Sternberger Artist Center located at 712 Summit Avenue in Greensboro.
-Build in 1926 by Sigmund Sternberger, who was the treasurer of Revolution Mill, director of Cone Mills Corporation, and an active member of the community.
+Built in 1926 by Sigmund Sternberger, the treasurer of Revolution Mill, director of Cone Mills Corporation, and an active community member.
 The Center was donated in 1971 from the Sigmund Sternberger Foundation.

 The two-story Mediterranean style villa was designed by noted architect Harry Barton in the elegant Venetian Renaissance Revival style.
-To preserve the beauty of the home and its place in history, the Sternberger Artists Center was placed on the National Register of Historic Places in 1993.
+To preserve the home’s beauty and its place in history, the Sternberger Artists Center was placed on the National Register of Historic Places in 1993.